 A lawn provides a simple but stunning centrepiece for the garden, waiting to be framed by borders and planting.

-Invest in the right machinery!
-There are lots of options on the market from petrol, to electric and battery, from rotary to cylinder, and walk behind to ride on.
-There’s an option for everyone!
-Head to your local Hillier Garden Centre and speak to our experts for their recommendations as to what is right for you and your garden.
+Our top tip for mowing is to invest in the right machinery!
+There are lots of options for mowers on the market from petrol, to electric and battery, from rotary to cylinder, and walk behind to ride on.

 The first cut is the most important.
 It may be tempting to jump straight in and cut the grass low to kick off the season, in fact, you need to do the opposite.
-On the first mow you need to be gentle to protect the grass’ roots which will be soft and delicate after the winter.
-A shortcut will weaken the grass and encourage weeds and moss problems.
+On the first mow, you need to be gentle to protect the grass’ roots which will be soft and delicate after the winter.
+A short cut will weaken the grass and encourage weeds and moss.
 Cut on a higher setting, then repeat a few days later on a lower cut height.
 Then be sure to mow regularly throughout the season.

-During early spring target small patches of weeds with a dedicated lawn weedkiller, and use a moss killer if needed when the weather is good.
-When mid spring arrives, lightly rake out any dead moss and overseed any bare areas.
-You can top dress a little if needed.
+Early spring is also the time to target small patches of weeds with a dedicated lawn weedkiller and use a moss killer if needed when the weather is good.

 Using a good quality feed will provide your lawn with the nutrients it needs to maintain its health and reduce the shock of the first cut.
 Make sure you use a spring mix to give it the right balance of essential nutrients and feed for this time of year.

-We recommend a lawn feed like Evergreen Complete 4 in 1.
-It should be applied evenly when the soil is moist and rainfall is expected.
+We recommend a lawn feed like Miracle Gro Evergreen Complete 4 in 1, or for a 100% organic feed, choose Westland SafeLawn – highly recommended for households with children and pets.
+Grass feed should be applied evenly when the soil is moist and rainfall is expected.
 During prolonged dry spells, you will need to water the lawn for several days after application.

 Our friends over at Westland Garden Health have provided some great tips for reviving your lawn after a drought.